 Improved systems of age verification could also ensure developmentally appropriate online spaces by implementing upper age limits in addition to age minimums.
 If a social media space is designed specifically for younger adolescents to engage in positive peer interactions, then perhaps adults should not be a part of those interactions (with possible allowances for supervisory involvement by parents of young users, depending on the platform).
 Age verification can work both by protecting young users from content or social interactions meant for adults and by protecting them from adults who may be inappropriately inserting themselves into young adolescents' peer interactions.

-of 20 you shouldn't be able to play some certain games that are made for kids and teenagers (games like Roblox).99
+56 To make it feel safer, if you are over the age of 20 you shouldn't be able to play some certain games that are made for kids and teenagers (games like Roblox).99